-- Two (2) or more episodes of diarrhea and/or vomiting - Elevated temperatures of 37.8°C or higher, unrelated to a known cause - Temperature should be taken 3 times at 15 minute intervals and reading(s) must be recorded in the illness report - If related to a known cause, the causative agent cannot be a potentially communicable disease (i.e. flu, etc.) AND parent must inform the center of the known cause prior to the appearance of the symptom - Flushing, pallor or listlessness - Difficult or rapid breathing this is especially important in infants under six months old - Excessive coughing - Undiagnosed skin rashes or infections - Sore throat or trouble swallowing - Grey or white stools - Headache and stiff neck - Red eyes or ears with noticeable yellow or green discharge - Unusual irritability and fussiness - Unusual fatigue and lethargy and unable to participate in the daily program
+- Two (2) or more episodes of diarrhea and/or vomiting - Elevated temperatures of 37.8°C or higher, unrelated to a known cause - o Temperature should be taken 3 times at 15 minute intervals and reading(s) must be recorded in the illness report - If elevated temperature is related to a known cause, the causative agent cannot be a potentially communicable disease (i.e. flu, etc.) AND parent must inform the center of the known cause prior to the appearance of the symptom - Unusually flushed or pale skin

+- Difficult or rapid breathing this is especially important in infants under six months old

+- Excessive coughing

+- Sore throat or trouble swallowing

+- Undiagnosed skin irritation and/or inflammation

+- Headache

+- Swelling of lips, tongue, neck, face and/or limbs

+- Red eyes or ears with noticeable discharge

+- Dizziness

+- Grey or white stool

+- Unusual irritability and fussiness

+- Unusual fatigue/lethargy and unable to participate in the daily program